yootheme/starter-plugin/README.md

 composer create-project yootheme/starter-plugin my-plugin
 ```

-You will be asked for additional plugin information
+You will be asked for additional plugin information, this will be used when building the plugin.

-`Enter plugin title:` - The Plugin title
+- `Enter plugin title:` The Plugin title
-`Enter plugin description:` - Description
+- `Enter plugin description:` Description
-`Enter author name:` - Author Name
+- `Enter author name:` Author Name
-`Enter author email:` - Author Email
+- `Enter author email:` Author Email
-`Enter author url:` - Author URL
+- `Enter author url:` Author URL

 Once the plugin has been created you will find a new folder `build` in the plugin directory.
 In here you find a `joomla` and `wordpress` folder containing the plugin blueprint files.

 These files contain placeholders for the information provided earlier.
 The placeholder are replaced by the `build` and `setup` tasks when the plugin is built.

 | System    | files                            |